-This statement was prepared and made available on 10th May 2021.
+This statement was prepared and made available on 14th September 2021.
 The methods used to prepare the statement are laid out in Article 3(1) of Commission Implementing Decision (EU) 2018/1523 and by the National Disability Authority here.
-The statement was last reviewed on 10th May 2021.

 Feedback and contact information

 TII welcomes your feedback on the accessibility of this website.
 If you find that you are not able to access, to request information, or use content on the TII website for accessibility reasons, please contact us through the contact information listed.

 Under the Disability Act 2005, all Government Offices are required to appoint one or more Access Officers.
 Access Officers are responsible for providing assistance to customers with disabilities in accessing the services and publications provided by TII and for acting as a point of contact for people with disabilities wishing to access such services and publications.
 The TII Access Officer contact details are:

 TII has appointed an Inquiry Officer to investigate complaints made under Section 38 of the Disability Act.

 The Inquiry Officer will carry out an independent investigation in private and will produce a report which will say:

 whether there has been a failure by TII to comply with the relevant provisions of the Disability Act, and